 {136}

-the influence and energy of the Spirit in testifying to the people, but would have assumed authority&#8212;the kingship of Moses and the priesthood of Aaron.
-This was their fault.
-These things were typical of our dispensation.
+the influence and energy of the Spirit in testifying to the people, but would have assumed authority -- the kingship of Moses and the priesthood of Aaron.
+This was their fault These things were typical of our dispensation.
 So the apostle states.
 They make universal preaching desirable and the assumption of priesthood a sin.
 If this be not the force of these passages, let those who object to the explanation explain what is.
 To the same end is the argument of the apostle applied, the exclusion from the office of priesthood save by such call as Christ had; in which, in one sense, all believers are partakers; in another sense He is alone, unaccompanied into the holy place.
 In a word, the assumption of preaching by laymen is right.
 The assumption of priesthood by any, save as all believers are priests, is wrong.
-This is the dispensation of the outpouring of the Spirit here, qualifying for preaching any here who could do so&#8212;in a word, speaking of Jesus (for the distinction between speaking and preaching is quite unsustainable by Scripture, as any one may see, if he take the trouble)&#8212;and in which Christ alone exercises the priesthood within the veil in the presence of God for us.
+This is the dispensation of the outpouring of the Spirit here, qualifying for preaching any here who could do so -- in a word, speaking of Jesus (for the distinction between speaking and preaching is quite unsustainable by Scripture, as any one may see, if he take the trouble) -- and in which Christ alone exercises the priesthood within the veil in the presence of God for us.
 This I believe, then, to be the force of these passages.
 The type of the pouring out of the Spirit in the camp, with the gracious wish of Moses, is the characteristic, the essential distinction, of Christianity.

 Accordingly we find its primary presentation to the world, the Spirit poured out on the one hundred and twenty who were assembled together, who thereupon began to speak as the Spirit gave them utterance.
-And Peter, standing up, explains to the *Jews,* that they were not drunk, but that it was the thing spoken of by Joel, the undistinguished pouring-out of the Spirit upon men of all classes, servants and handmaidens, their sons and their daughters prophesying&#8212;the pouring-out of the Spirit upon all flesh.
+And Peter, standing up, explains to the *Jews*, that they were not drunk, but that it was the thing spoken of by Joel, the undistinguished pouring-out of the Spirit upon men of all classes, servants and handmaidens, their sons and their daughters prophesying -- the pouring-out of the Spirit upon all flesh.
 This was the characteristic of its agency, and this we have seen acted upon in the subsequent history: to deny this is to mistake the only power of the dispensation, and, I will add, to lose it.
 And what is the consequence?
-Irregular action goes on, and cannot be restrained, for kingly power cannot be assumed to such purpose, or they are taking the part of Dathan and Abiram; but the power of the Spirit, in which God would give competency to restrain evil, has been slighted; and office which has been relied on affords no remedy, unless the rights which the
+Irregular action goes on, and cannot be restrained, for kingly power cannot be assumed to such purpose, or they are taking the part of Dathan and Abiram; but the power of the Spirit, in which God would give competency to restrain evil, has been slighted; and office which has been relied on affords no remedy, unless the rights which the Roman

 {137}